Human Rights in a Time of Outrage and Overwhelm

 Hosted by Dr Marianne Broadbent

-Victoria is fortunate to have had the Charter of Human Rights and Responsibilities Act since 2006, but are we living up to its promise?
-Are rights properly considered and respected or have they just become another issue to manage?
+Victoria has led the way with the Charter of Human Rights and Responsibilities Act since 2006.
+But nearly two decades on, are we truly living up to its spirit?
+Are human rights being meaningfully respected, or have they become just another item on a checklist of government obligations?

 We are thrilled to welcome Marlo Baragwanath, to Melbourne Forum to speak on this important topic.